basspale/NS_superfluid_factors/README.md

 The main effects are
 - Reduction of specific heat

-- Reduction of emissivity of modified Urca procss (and of direct Urca process for vary massive NSs)
+- Reduction of emissivity of modified Urca procss (and of direct Urca process for very massive NSs)

 These are calculated and summarized as simple fitting functions in the literature.